Transfer a business as a going concern (VAT Notice 700/9)

 When and how to account for VAT when you transfer a business as a going concern (TOGC).

 This notice explains whether the transfer of a business should be treated as a ‘transfer of a business as a going concern’ (TOGC) for VAT purposes.
 It also explains the VAT treatment in each circumstance.
-It’ll help you ensure that the correct amount of VAT, when chargeable, is properly accounted for and paid.
+It will help you ensure that the correct amount of VAT, when chargeable, is properly accounted for and paid.

-1.1.2 Examples in this notice
+1.2 Examples in this notice

-1.1.3 Force of law
+1.3 Force of law

 Section 10 contains an example of the VAT 68 form which carries force of law under the VAT Regulations 1995, Regulation 6(d).

 Normally the sale of the assets of a VAT-registered business, or a business required to be VAT registered, will be subject to VAT at the appropriate rate.
 But if you sell assets as part of a business which is a going concern then, subject to certain conditions, no supply takes place for VAT purposes and no VAT is chargeable.